tbazin/tbazin.github.io/README.md

-# T. Bazin's Scratchpad
+# T. Bazin's personal scratchpad

-Personal page holding quick notes and ideas
+A minimal blog top store (and make available) quick notes and ideas.

+Topics ranging from machine learning models to Unix programming and Google Cloud configuration.